 This leads me directly to the issue of financial inclusion, which is topical for this region, and an important issue for FATF.
-This is a great honour, for FATF and for ESAAMLG, to welcome again -although virtually this time- Her Majesty Queen Máxima of the Netherlands, in her capacity as United Nations’ Special Advocate for Inclusive Finance for Development.
+This is a great honour, for FATF and for ESAAMLG, to welcome again -although virtually this time- Her Majesty Queen Máxima of the Netherlands, in her capacity as Strengthening Financial Integrity through Financial Inclusion.
 I would like to thank Her Majesty again for her support to FATF work, and her commitment to advance financial inclusion, especially in Africa.

 Enlarging access to financial services for the most vulnerable parts of the population, through regulated and supervised channels, is indeed a core element to strengthen financial integrity.
 AML/CFT measures need to cover the largest range of transactions in order to efficiently protect the integrity of the global financial system.
 I am confident that the revised FATF Recommendations will provide the required flexibility to meet the goal of financial inclusion, without compromising the measures that exist for the purpose of combating financial crime.